Can a foreigner purchase property in Japan?

 Obligation to pay taxes after acquisition of real estate in Japan

-In addition, if you own an apartment, you will need to pay management fees, reserve fund for repair, etc. to the condominium management company every month.
+If you own a condominium, you will be required to pay monthly management fees and contribute to a repair reserve fund to the condominium management company.

 Reference Links